chids04/ch3x_launcher/README.md

    ```

 ## Notes
-- The application stores its SQLite database (`state.db`) in the same directory as `Cargo.toml`.
+- The application stores its data in a JSON file (`app_data.json`) in the same directory as `Cargo.toml`.
+- All application state (presets, game directories, settings) is automatically saved when changes are made.
 - Make sure Dolphin Emulator is installed and its path is set in the app settings.
-- On first run, the app will create the necessary database tables automatically.
+- On first run, the app will create the necessary JSON data file automatically.